Security breach hits U.S. card processors, banks

 The information that was likely collected illegally from Global Payments is called Track 1 and Track 2 data.
 A person improperly using the information can transfer the account number and expiration date to a magnetic strip on a card and then try to use the card on a website.

-Thousands of U.S. banks that issue credit and debit cards receive daily alerts regarding breaches, said Thomas McCrohan, an analyst with Jane Capital Markets.
+Thousands of U.S. banks that issue credit and debit cards receive daily alerts regarding breaches through a system referred to as CAMS, said Thomas McCrohan, an analyst with Janney Capital Markets.

-The illegal use of the data could be stymied if an online merchant asks for the three or four digits printed on a card known as the "CV code."
+The illegal use of the data could be stymied if an online merchant asks for the three or four digits printed on a card known as the "CVV code."

 "The systems can all be made tighter, but if they're too tight no transactions would ever be approved," said Edward Lawrence, a director at Auriemma Consulting Group, a payment systems consultant.
 "You still have to allow commerce to occur."